Convolutions of sets with bounded VC-dimension are uniformly continuous: Introduction

-In fact, we shall prove a more general result, valid for arbitrary finite abelian groups.
-For the definitions surrounding Bohr sets, see Section \ref{section:proofAbelian}, and for a technically more complete statement, see Section \ref{section:AR}.
+We shall in fact prove a more general result, valid for arbitrary finite abelian groups.
+For the definitions surrounding Bohr sets, see Section \ref{section:proofAbelian}; for a technically more complete statement, see Section \ref{section:AR}, and for improved bounds, see Section \ref{section:aftermath}.